pedrovgs/Renderers/README.md

 Renderers [![Build Status](https://travis-ci.org/pedrovgs/Renderers.svg?branch=master)](https://travis-ci.org/pedrovgs/Renderers) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.pedrovgs/renderers/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.pedrovgs/renderers) [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Renderers-green.svg?style=true)](https://android-arsenal.com/details/1/1195)
 =========

-Are you bored of creating adapters again and again each time you have to implement a ``ListView`` or a ``RecyclerView``?
+Are you bored of creating adapters again and again when you have to implement a ``ListView`` or a ``RecyclerView``?

 Are you bored of using ``ViewHolders`` and create getView/onCreateViewHolder/onBindViewHolder methods with thousand of lines full of if/else if/else sentences?

 **Renderers is an Android library created to avoid all the Adapter/ListView/RecyclerView boilerplate** needed to create a new adapter and all the spaghetti code that developers used to create following the ``ViewHolder`` classic implementation.

-This Android library offers you two main classes to use or extend and create your own rendering algorithms out of your adapter implementation.
+This Android library offers you two main classes to instantiate or extend and create your own rendering algorithms out of your adapter implementation.

 **Renderers is an easy way to work with android ListView/RecyclerView and Adapter classes**.
 With this library you only have to create your **Renderer** classes and declare the mapping between the object to render and the **Renderer**.